nodef/extra-googletts/README.md

 ## contribute

 All your suggestions are welcome.
-Find out more creative things to do, and if this tool doesn't manage it, complain to me by [creating an issue].
+Find out more creative things to do, and if this tool doesn't manage, contribute by [creating an issue].

 [![Nodef](https://i.imgur.com/LPVfMny.jpg)](https://nodef.github.io)